 Here, the weight of a subgraph of a weighted digraph is the sum of the weights of all the edges of the subgraph.
-Note that when a digraph is thought of as a weighted digraph (with the unweighted adjacency matrix (1.3.1)), the notions of weight and weighted distance correspond to the usual notions of length and distance, respectively.
+Note that when a digraph is thought of as a weighted digraph (with the unweighted adjacency matrix (1.4.1)), the notions of weight and weighted distance correspond to the usual notions of length and distance, respectively.
 We leave it the reader to provide the definitions of weighted radius, weighted depth, and weighted diameter.

-1.3.4 Graph algorithms
+1.4.4 Graph algorithms

-In this section we present a few algorithms defined on graphs.
-We only present high-level descriptions and we refer to [Cormen et al., 2001] for detailed discussion on implementation and efficiency issues.
+In this section, we present a few algorithms defined on graphs.
+We present only high-level descriptions and we refer to Cormen et al. (2001) for a comprehensive discussion including a detailed treatment of computationally efficient data structures and algorithmic implementations.

-1.3.4.1 Breadth-first spanning tree
+1.4.4.1 Breadth-first spanning tree

-Let v be a vertex of a digraph G with radius $(v, G) < +\infty$.
-A breadth-first spanning (BFS) tree of G with respect to v, denoted T{BFS} , is a spanning directed tree rooted at v that contains a shortest path from v to every other vertex of G. (Here, a shortest path is one with shortest topological length.)
-Let us provide the algorithm BFS that, given a digraph G of order n and a vertex v with radius $(v, G) < +\infty$, computes a BFS tree T{BFS} rooted at v.
+Let v be a vertex of a digraph G with radius $(v, G) < +\infty$ .
+A breadth-first spanning (BFS) tree of G with respect to v, denoted $T{BFS}$ , is a spanning directed tree rooted at v that contains a shortest path from v to every other vertex of G. (Here, a shortest path is one with the shortest topological length.)
+Let us provide the BFS ALGORITHM that, given a digraph G of order n and a vertex v with radius $(v, G) < +\infty$ , computes a BFS tree $T{BFS}$ rooted at v: